PromptFolder vs GitHub Copilot

 vs alternatives: More generous than freemium competitors like Notion (limited free blocks) or Obsidian (requires paid sync), making it the lowest-friction option for users testing prompt organization workflows.

-PromptFolder scores higher at 27/100 vs GitHub Copilot at 27/100.
-PromptFolder leads on quality, while GitHub Copilot is stronger on ecosystem.
+GitHub Copilot scores higher at 50/100 vs PromptFolder at 42/100.
+PromptFolder leads on adoption and quality, while GitHub Copilot is stronger on ecosystem.

 Need something different?